jnozzi/cocoadev.com/markdown/SpeechUtilities.md

 ----

-Also see General/UKSpeechSynthesizer at http://www.zathras.de/programming/cocoa/General/UKSpeechSynthesizer.zip/General/UKSpeechSynthesizer/
+Also see UKSpeechSynthesizer at http://www.zathras.de/programming/cocoa/UKSpeechSynthesizer.zip/UKSpeechSynthesizer/ and Apples' NSSpeechSynthesizer
-and Apples' General/NSSpeechSynthesizer